burhanahmed1/LaptopPricing-MachineLearning-Analysis/README.md

 # LaptopPricing MachineLearning Analysis

 ## Introduction
-This repository contains the analysis and machine learning model implementation for the automobile dataset.
-The goal is to predict various automobile attributes using different machine learning techniques.
+This repository contains the analysis and machine learning model implementation for the laptop-pricing dataset.
+The goal is to predict various price of laptops having various attributes using different machine learning techniques.

 ## Table of Contents
 1. Data Import and Cleaning